nfriend/website-3.0/_drafts/2020-11-17-capturing-alexa-errors-with-sentry-and-gitlab.md

 1. Click **Save changes**

 That's it!
 Navigate to **Operations > Error Tracking**.
-You should see the same set of Sentry errors displayed directly inside your GitLab project.
+You should see the same set of Sentry errors nicely displayed inside your GitLab project.

 <figure>
     <img class="bordered" src="{{ 'assets/img/capturing-alexa-errors-with-sentry-and-gitlab/gitlab-error-tracking-screenshot.png' | relative_url }}" alt="A screenshot of GitLab's Error Tracking page showing an issue's details" />